mezzio/mezzio/docs/book/v3/features/helpers/url-helper.md

 > #### Skeleton configures helpers
 >
-> If you started your project using the Expressive skeleton package, the
+> If you started your project using the Mezzio skeleton package, the
 > `UrlHelper` and `UrlHelperMiddleware` factories are already registered for
 > you, as is the `UrlHelperMiddleware` pipeline middleware.